• Skip to primary navigation

 tips for best Kentucky derby party, red roses in silver urn

-Kentucky Derby Party Decor
+Kentucky Derby Party Décor

 • Cover the refreshment tables with moss runners from the craft store.
 They will emulate the field and provide a fantastic base for food and drink.
+Alternatives include a turf grass runner or a simple green table cloth.

 • Pick up toy horses from the Dollar Tree and add numbered sheets to their back like the horses wear in the race.
-Simply cut a rectangle of felt fabric and attach a number stickers to the sides.
+Simply cut a long rectangle of felt fabric and attach a number stickers to the sides.

 • Place a few horseshoes on the table.